00012670/Students-Database/README.md

 ```bash
 node server.js
 ```
-if you have nodemon package run following command
+If you have a nodemon package, run the next command

 ```bash
 nodemon server